sohamzycus/eagv2/web-lego/TROUBLESHOOTING.md

 - Check browser console for errors
 - Verify canvas.html and canvas.js are present
 - Try disabling popup blockers

+### Issue: "Extension context invalidated" errors
+**Symptoms**: Canvas shows errors, blocks don't save/load **Solutions**:
+- This happens when you reload the extension while the canvas is open
+- Close the canvas tab and reopen it
+- The canvas now uses fallback storage (localStorage) automatically
+- You'll see "(offline mode)" indicator when this happens
+- Your blocks are still saved and will sync when extension context is restored

 ## 📋 File Checklist